 Seal the cracks

 Doors and windows should close firmly and snugly to prevent cold air drafting in.
 Dirt and debris are the main culprits behind drafts, so clean the tracks and jambs.
 Also, check weather stripping and replace any that's worn or that you can feel air flow through.
 Lastly, check the seals around any pipes, wires and vents that enter the house.
-Use insulating foam sealant is a good way to plug gaps.
+Using insulating foam sealant is a good way to plug gaps.

-Service your Heating System
+Service your heating system

 Have your heating system serviced by a technician who holds a certification through the North American Technician Excellence.
 This ensures you'll have a knowledgeable technician with up-to-date training.